facebookresearch/esm/README.md

 The models are described in detail in our paper, ["Biological structure and function emerge from scaling unsupervised learning to 250 million protein sequences" (Rives et al., 2019)](https://doi.org/10.1101/622803), which first proposed protein language modeling with Transformers.

+**ESM-1b outperforms all tested protein language models across a range of structure prediction tasks.**

 <details><summary>Citation</summary>

 ```bibtex